MarcoWorms/dices-and-decks/README.md

 ## [Dices & Decks](./dices-and-decks.md)

-- Tabletop roguelike adventure you can play with common cards and dices!
+- Roguelike adventure to play solo or with friends
-- Requires 2 decks of cards and 1 D&D dice set (d4, d6, d8, d10, d12, d20)
+- Requires 2 decks of cards and 1 set of D&D dices (d4, d6, d8, d10, d12, d20)